 While most people know that smoking weed can have an impact on your dental health, whether or not vaping weed can have a negative effect on the mouth is currently under debate.
 While some experts state that consuming weed via any oral method can result in an increased risk of oral cancer, others say that this isn't strictly the case, and the risks are significantly lower for those who only vape rather than smoke dry herb.
-However, if you want to do the right thing for your health and well-being, it can be hard to know what to do for the best, and since the general advice appears to be to switch to vaping rather than smoking weed for better general health, oral health included, is it time to invest in a vaporizer?
+However, if you want to do the right thing for your health and well-being, it can be hard to know what to do for the best, and since the general advice appears to be to switch to vaping rather than smoking weed for better general health, oral health included, is it time to invest in a good dry herb vaporizer?

 How Does Smoking Weed Affect Teeth?

 Most people who smoke weed are aware of some of the oral problems it causes.
 Bad breath and stained teeth are just two of the most commonly reported problems, and gum disease is another frequently experienced problem.
 However, recent studies have also linked smoking dry herb to oral cancers due to the carcinogenic chemicals produced during its combustion.
 When weed is smoked, the high temperatures produced can irritate the tissues of the mouth, triggering changes in the cells which could potentially lead to cancerous lesions appearing inside the mouth.
 If weed is mixed with tobacco, the risk is even higher, since tobacco is strongly linked with oral cancer.

 Is Switching To Vaping with a Weed Vaporizer The Answer?